Vodafone's return to growth hints at wider sector recovery

 BRIGHTER FUTURE

-Analysts believe the European mobile market is set to stabilize in 2015 and 2016 and should return to top-line growth after that, helped by demand for the more expensive fixed-line fiber services and superfast 4G mobile connections.
+Analysts believe the European mobile market is set to stabilise in 2015 and 2016 and should return to top-line growth after that, helped by demand for the more expensive fixed-line fibre services and superfast 4G mobile connections.

 "We have significant opportunities ahead of us, with only 13 percent of our European mobile customers using 4G, and our market share in fixed services only a fraction of our share in mobile," it said.